Nasal spray recalled after FDA finds microbial contamination

 The lot number being recalled is 2373/21222.
 The numbers can be found on the bottom of the bottle and the outside packaging.
 Anyone who has this product in their home is asked to discontinue use.

-At this time, Green Pharmaceuticals says they have not received any reports of customers being sickened after using their product.
+At this time, Green Pharmaceuticals said they have not received any reports of customers being sickened after using their product.

 Those who have any questions regarding the recall can reach out to the company at 805-388-0600 or mail@snorestop.com.